AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >title="Create and manage landing pages"
 >abstract="Adobe Campaign allows you to create and design landing pages to direct your users to online forms where they can opt in or opt out from receiving your communications, or subscribe to a specific service such as a newsletter."

-To direct your customers to a defined web page that you want to display when they click a specific link, create a landing page in [!DNL Adobe Campaign], ///configure the primary page and any subpages, test it and publish it.
+To direct your customers to a defined web page that you want to display when they click a specific link, create a landing page in [!DNL Adobe Campaign], design its content, test it and publish it.

 ## Access landing pages {#access-landing-pages}